Livy: Wishing for the Better Days of the Past when Ancient Rome was the Present

 An Alternate Historical Perspective on Ancient Rome

-While we rarely, if ever, look at Rome beyond its more militaristic history, the culture was far deeper than those only familiar with what they have seen in movies and television programs.
+While we rarely, if ever, look at Rome beyond its more militaristic history, the culture was far more profound than those only familiar with what they have seen in movies and television programs.
 A great many Roman historical features and programs, sadly, root themselves in exploitative aspects of the fallen society.
-Those that wallow in tales of the decadence of Rome ignore something that should be clearly assumed - unless the society was also educationally and culturally advanced, it would never have thrived for so many centuries.
+Those that wallow in tales of the decadence of Rome ignore something that should be assumed - unless the nation was also educationally and culturally advanced, it would never have thrived for so many centuries.
 Decadence does not create an Empire.
 It brings empires down.

-Just as not all tales of Rome are decadent, they are not also filled with adventurous grandeur.
+Just as not all tales of Rome are decadent, they often lack the expected adventurous grandeur.

 In the writings of Livy, we also see a somewhat melancholy component to life in Ancient Rome.
-While the philosophers and playwrights of Ancient Greece receive much acclaim, those artisans of Rome are not always given their much deserved due.
+While the philosophers and playwrights of Ancient Greece receive much acclaim, those artisans of Rome don't always receive their much deserved due.
 We certainly do not often connect them with works of humor - be the humor intentional or not.

 In many works, we simply seem the honest expressions of honest people.